EmergeTools/emerge-android/snapshots/README.md

 }
 ```

-That's it!
-Using KSP, `snapshot-processor` will automatically generate snapshot tests for
-all `@Preview` annotated functions in the `androidTest` source set.

-We recommend creating `@Preview` functions in the `androidTest` source set that depend directly on
-composables located in your `main` source set.

 _⚠️ Currently only no-arg, public `@Preview` annotated composable functions are supported._

-#### Generating Preview snapshots from the main source set
+#### Generating Preview snapshots from the androidTest source set

-While we recommend Previews intended for snapshot testing to live in the `androidTest` source set,
-Preview snapshots can be generated directly from Composable Previews in the `main` source set.
+Emerge can automatically generate snapshot tests for all composable previews in the `main` source
+set, but sometimes creating explicit previews for snapshot testing is more desired.

+Simply apply the Emerge KSP processor as a `kspAndroidTest` dependency instead of `ksp` to generate
+snapshot tests from the `androidTest` source set.

 ```kotlin
 plugins {